EyimofeP/iris-dataset-classification/README.md

-# Iris Dataset Predictor : Project Overview
+# Iris Dataset Specie Predictor : Project Overview

 * Predicted the specie of iris flowers based some of their features